PHEV FREQUENTLY ASKED QUESTIONS

 Can I use a PHEV for towing?

-The Land Rover P400e can tow up to 2,500kg using an Accessory detachable tow hitch.
+The Land Rover P400e can tow up to 2,500kg using an Accessory Multi Height Tow Bar.
 The Electrically Deployable towbar is not available due to the location of the high voltage battery and associated electrical equipment in the vehicle.
 All options to assist when towing such as Advanced Tow Assist and rear suspension lowering are available on the P400e.
 Towing is available in EV mode, but range will be reduced.

 Can I use the PHEV off road?